owncloud-archive/documentation/admin_manual/configuration_user/user_auth_ldap.rst

 * Using LDAPS, also make sure that the port is correctly configured (by default 636)

-* If you get the error "Lost connection to LDAP server" or "No connection to LDAP server" then check the owner and permissions of the certificate.
-It needs to be readable by the Apache group.
+* If you get the error "Lost connection to LDAP server" or "No connection to LDAP server" double check the connection parameters and try connecting to ldap with tools like `ldapsearch`.
+If using ldaps or TLS make sure the certificate is readable by the user that is used to serve ownCloud.

 Microsoft Active Directory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^